-- (1) The commodities included under this IHS are as follows: - a) Processed egg products, derived from chicken (Gallus gallus) eggs limited to:
+- (1) The commodities included under this IHS are as follows: - a) Processed egg products, derived from chicken (Gallus gallus) eggs limited to: - i) Shelf-stable spray-dried egg powders or crystals. - ii) Pasteurised liquid whole egg or egg yolk (includes frozen and chilled). - iii) Pasteurised liquid egg white (includes frozen or chilled).

-- i) Shelf-stable spray-dried egg powders or crystals. - ii) Pasteurised whole egg or egg yolk (includes frozen and chilled). - iii) Pasteurised egg white (includes frozen or chilled). - b) Specified products containing egg: - i) Alcoholic drinks containing chicken egg yolk. - ii) Alkalised duck or chicken eggs ("Century or 100 year old eggs"). - iii) Baked confectionery, bread, biscuits, cakes, crackers and puddings containing egg ingredients. - iv) Dietary protein supplements containing chicken egg. - v) Pasta and noodles containing egg. - vi) Mayonnaise and salad dressing containing egg ingredients. - vii) Mooncakes. - viii) Non-alcoholic drinks containing pasteurised chicken egg. - ix) Retorted or equivalent thermally processed products containing egg (includes cooked salted duck eggs). - c) Other products containing chicken egg: - i) Products containing less than 5% egg - ii) Products containing up to 100% egg (includes products composed entirely of chicken egg, non-shelf stable frozen products such as omelettes, cooked fertilised egg and boiled egg). - (2) The commodities included in the IHS were defined in the relevant risk analyses or assessments and are described below.
+- iv) Products containing 5% to 100% egg (includes products composed entirely of chicken egg, non-shelf stable frozen products such as omelettes, cooked fertilised egg and boiled egg). - b) Specified commercially manufactured and packaged products containing egg: - i) Alcoholic drinks containing chicken egg yolk that contain at least 14% alcohol. - ii) Alkalised duck or chicken eggs ("Century or 100 year old eggs"). - iii) Baked confectionery, bread, biscuits, cakes, crackers and puddings containing egg ingredients. - iv) Dietary protein supplements containing chicken egg. - v) Pasta and noodles containing egg. - vi) Mayonnaise and salad dressing containing egg ingredients containing less than 20% egg ingredients. - vii) Mooncakes. - viii) Non-alcoholic drinks containing greater than 5% pasteurised chicken egg yolk. - ix) Retorted or equivalent thermally processed products containing egg (includes cooked salted duck eggs). - x) Products containing no more than 5% egg ingredients - xi) Products containing more than 5% egg and less than 21% egg ingredients - (2) The commodities included in the IHS were defined in the relevant risk analyses or assessments and are described below.
 Note these descriptions describe the minimum eligibility criteria for the products included under the new IHS. - (3) The IRA 2008 assessed the biosecurity risks associated with the commodity defined as shelf-stable spraydried egg powders prepared from clean eggs, containing less than 100mg/kg of eggshell remains, egg membrane and other particles that have been pasteurised at a temperature of at least 60°C for at least 3.5 minutes (egg powders and egg yolk powders), or a final heat treatment of at least 54.4°C for at least 7 days (egg albumen powders).
-These requirements are the minimum eligibility criteria for processed egg powders. - (4) The RRA: Pasteurised Eggs: Addendum to 2008 IRA 2015 assessed the risks associated with pasteurised liquid eggs heated to a temperature of 60°C for at least 3.5 minutes or at least 64°C for at least 2.5 minutes, and liquid pasteurised egg white heated to a temperature of at least 55°C for at least 9.5 minutes.
+These requirements are the minimum eligibility criteria for processed egg powders. - (4) The RRA: Pasteurised Eggs: Addendum to 2008 IRA 2015 assessed the risks associated with pasteurised liquid eggs heated to at least 64°C for at least 2.5 minutes, and liquid pasteurised egg white heated to a temperature of at least 55°C for at least 9.5 minutes.
 These requirements are the minimum eligibility criteria for liquid pasteurised egg. - (5) The RRA: Miscellaneous Egg Products for Human Consumption 2014 included an assessment of the risks associated with non-shelf-stable food containing up to 100% egg and frozen poached eggs.
-The new IHS will include a new category, defined as "other products containing chicken egg cooked to a time/temperature parameter of at least 70°C for at least 2 minutes or at least 60°C for at least 3.5 minutes."
+The new IHS will include a new category, defined as "products containing chicken egg cooked to a time/temperature parameter of at least 70°C for at least 2 minutes or at least 60°C for at least 3.5 minutes."
 This new commodity category will include items such as frozen poached eggs, and products containing cooked eggs, such as frozen omelettes and non-shelf stable baked goods.

 Many of the items covered in the RRA: Miscellaneous Egg Products for Human Consumption were covered by the IHS: Specified Foods for Human Consumption (EDIPROIC.ALL).
-Commercial consignments of these commodities will now be incorporated into the IHS: Egg Products (EGGPROD.GEN).
+Commercial consignments of these commodities will now be incorporated into the IHS: Egg Products, EGGPROD.GEN.

-The requirements for mooncakes and products containing less than 5% egg ingredients were previously listed in the IHS: Specified Foods for Human Consumption (EDIPROIC.ALL).
+The requirements for mooncakes, products containing no more than 5% egg ingredients, and products containing more than 5% and less than 21% egg were previously listed in the IHS: Specified Foods for Human Consumption (EDIPROIC.ALL).
 These requirements (except for private consignments of mooncakes) will also be incorporated the new IHS.